3liz/lizmap-web-client/tests/README.md

 You may have to close connections to the postgresql database if you are using PgAdmin for example, before stopping containers.

+## Available commands

-You can execute some commands into the php container or other containers, by using this command:
+You can execute some commands into the PHP container or other containers, by using this command:

 ```bash
 ./lizmap-ctl <command>